MASantos/DragonCompSci/Concurrent_Programming/Readme.md

 # Simple Improvement[$^$](#idx)<a name="improve"></a>

+Therefore, the way we wrote our program fork is efectively cloning the memory of the parent process.
+That's on us.

 While at fork time 1.5GiB are cloned and allocated into res memory to each child (RSan) its value stays constant throughout the whole calculation.